-Both "need" and "merit" are considered when Tulane's financial aid committee makes its decisions concerning which students are eligible for Tulane Need-Based Scholarship and how much scholarship they will receive.
+Both "need" and "merit" are considered when Tulane's financial aid committee makes its decisions concerning which students are eligible for need-based Tulane Scholarship and how much scholarship they will receive.
 "Need" is the difference between the cost of education and the amount we calculate you and your family can afford to contribute.
 "Merit" is judged by your academic record.
 The first determination is whether your application shows you have "need" for assistance.
-If there is need, then "merit" determines what percentage, if any, of your package will be made up of Tulane Need-Based Scholarship.
+If there is need, then "merit" determines what percentage, if any, of your package will be made up of need-based Tulane Scholarship.

-In keeping with federal and university guidelines, needbased aid cannot exceed your financial need and your total aid package cannot exceed your financial aid Cost of Attendance.
+In keeping with federal and university guidelines, need-based aid cannot exceed your financial need and your total aid package cannot exceed your financial aid Cost of Attendance.